Microsoft Content Management Server

 Microsoft Content Management Server (MCMS) is a discontinued Microsoft product intended for small to medium enterprises that require content management functionality on their web site, intranet or portal.

 History

 Microsoft Content Management Server was originally developed by a Canadian software company named NCompass Labs Inc. It was first marketed as ActiveEnterprise in 1997 and later changed its name to NCompass Resolution.
-In 2001 NCompass Labs was purchased by Microsoft for $36 million dollars and the product was re-released under MCMS branding.
+In 2001 NCompass Labs was purchased by Microsoft for $36 million and the product was re-released under MCMS branding.

 MCMS 2002

 Some of the features offered by this product: